 Does reimbursing employees for health benefits tax-free sound like a good fit for your business?
 If so, it's best to outsource the administration functions of the HRA.
 This is not the time to go to DIY route.
-As your'e evaluating QSEHRA providers, here's what to know about choosing a QSEHRA administrator.
+As your'e evaluating QSEHRA providers, here's what to know about how to choose a QSEHRA administrator.

 With tax-free reimbursements, business owners with less than 50 employees save on benefits while employees get to choose the plan that works best for them.

 It's a more efficient model of benefits, sometimes referred to as defined contribution or 401(K) style benefits.

 To get started, all you have to do as a business owner is decide:

 - How much to reimburse

 - Whether to include part-time employees

 - Whether or not to implement waiting periods

 Helpful resource → How to Set Up a QSEHRA